brianssparetime/darkroom_roller/README.md

 The heart of the project is an old-school 5v Arduino Nano.

 Connected to the Arduino via the custom pcb are:
+ - Arduino Nano 5v (the old one with old usb-mini plugs)
  - TM1637 4 digit 7 segment display
  - KY-040 rotary encoder
- - A4988 or DRV8825 stepper driver
+ - A4988 (or DRV8825) stepper driver
- - option for piezo buzzer and/or led
  - Nema 17 stepper motor
  - LM7805 voltage regulator
- - a few resistors and caps
  - one 470 uF filtering cap for the stepper driver
  - three 10k resistors for the rotary encoder

-   -  one 330 for the led
-   -  one 330 for the piezo
-   -  _____
+Some optional components you can choose to populate or not on the board are:
+ - LED (and 330 ohm resistor), which blinks on completion
+ - piezo beeper (and 330 ohm resistor), which beeps on completion
+ - tilt sensor for detecting two different drum sizes
+ - (4) 470nF capacitors, to help with debounce, although software debounce is pretty good
+ - (currently unused) header for i2c (and 10k resistor), available for additional sensors and/or future expansion
+ - (currently unused) 2 extra 3-pin header for D3 and D4 (each with vcc and ground pins), available for additional sensors and/or future expansion

-All soldering is through-hole, and can be done with a simple soldering iron in about 20 minutes.
+All soldering is through-hole, and can be done with a simple soldering iron in about 15-20 minutes.

 ### power